10 Outstanding Employee Appreciation Ideas Your Staff Will Remember

 Employee recognition acknowledges what an employee does, while employee appreciation recognizes who an employee is.
 Recognition is showing gratitude for a person's actions, while appreciation is showing gratitude for a person's value.

 Employee recognition generally consists of positive feedback based on work performance.
-This can be formal praise in the form of a raise, bonus, promotion, or award, or informal praise like a verbal thank-you or handwritten note.
+This can be formal praise in the form of a raise, bonus, promotion, or award for particular employee alone, or informal praise like a verbal thank-you or handwritten note.

 Some companies give out employee recognition awards to motivate their team.
 Even minor forms of recognition, such as an informal shout-out during a meeting, can be highly effective and meaningful if done in a genuine, timely way.